“We have been a paying customer for DreamHost since April 2017.

 The VPS options basically offer increasing amounts of RAM and storage per tier, with everything else being the same (this is pretty typical for most hosting companies).

-The same applies for cloud hosting: a higher price means more resources allocated to you, in terms of RAM, SSD Disk storage, and CPUs.
+The same applies to cloud hosting: a higher price means more resources allocated to you, in terms of RAM, SSD Disk storage, and CPUs.

 Finally, dedicated hosting proves to be a package with a punch.
 Just look at this pricing comparison from DreamHost’s site.